MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_09_simplify_complex_conditionals.md

     1. Navigate to the Windows Desktop folder, select **GHCopilotEx9LabApps** and then select **Select Folder**.

-1. In the Visual Studio Code SOLUTION EXPLORER view, verify the following solution structure:
+1. In the Visual Studio Code SOLUTION EXPLORER view, verify the following project structure:

     - GHCopilotEx9LabApps\
         - ECommercePricingEngine\